-The Federal Communications Commission is facing resistance over net neutrality rules that would allow companies to pay broadband providers for faster access to consumers.
+The Federal Communications Commission is facing resistance over net neutrality rules that would allow companies to pay broadband providers to make certain sites and content faster.

 The FCC voted May 15 to move forward with the agency's proposed net neutrality rules.
 The rules, which allow broadband providers to reach deals with companies for preferred access to their customers, were published shortly after the final vote.
 The vote passed three to two.